Assistant Professor of Behavioral Science and Neubauer Family Faculty Fellow

 Google Scholar // SSRN // OSF // LinkedIn // HOPE LAB

 I study how people navigate social interactions and relationships with others by examining patterns in how people use language and speech acts when they communicate with one another.
 In some cases, I apply the lens of game theory to better understand how people subtly coordinate (or fail to coordinate) in conversations.
-I'm interested in the downstream consequences these behaviors have in contexts important for organizations like conflict management, negotiations, teamwork, and customer satisfaction.
+I'm interested in the downstream consequences these behaviors have in contexts important for organizations—especially conflict management, but also negotiations, teamwork, and customer satisfaction.

 Some questions I'm currently interested in include: